topherCantrell/computerarcheology/content/CoCo/MegaBug/Code.md

 Keyboard or joystick -- depending on how the user started the game.

-If B comes in as 1, then this routine looks for left/right.
+If B comes in as 1 or 3, then this routine looks for left/right.
 Otherwise this routine looks for up/down.
+This matches the direction bits.

 Returns direction in B: 0=Up,1=Left,2=Down,3=Right.
 Upper bit set if nothing selected.